lexicHQ/docs/channel.md

 Link a Viber event to a block.

 Navigate to `Settings -> Events map` section.
-Map an event to an existing block as shown below:
+Map an event to an existing block, as shown below:

 ![](./viber-events.png)